2026 Availability- Expected pickup date is June

 Big Sagebrush (Artemisia tridentata) is a popular sage variety that features gnarled branches and fragrant, silvery leaves.
-This species of sagebrush stays a little smaller and better behaved than some other varieties and the twisted trunk and arms it develops with age make it an excellent focal point in a dry planting surrounded by colorful plants and flowers.
-Place in xeric gardens, naturalized settings or prairie plantings, or on banks and slopes for erosion control.
+The twisted trunk and arms it develops with age make it an excellent focal point in a dry planting surrounded by colorful plants and flowers.
+Place Big Sagebrush as a specimen plant in xeric gardens, naturalized settings or prairie plantings, or on banks and slopes for erosion control.
+It appreciates less disturbance and will do better in a less manicured garden setting.
 Big Sagebrush is highly tolerant of urban pollution and can be planted in difficult city sites.

 Big Sagebrush